VRLabs/Weapon-Slash/README.md

 ## How it works

 A polar-limited [PhysBone](https://docs.vrchat.com/docs/physbones) creates an offset for a [Contact](https://docs.vrchat.com/docs/contacts) system to play animations when a slashing motion is done with your arm.
+A networking layer animates a separate PhysBone hierarchy to account for "IK Smoothing".

 ## Preview